Yolo County Small Claims Court Locations

 The phone number is: 530-406-6901

 Each County has its own Superior Court.
-The length of time between when the case is filed and when the hearing is varies for each county in California (and even within each county).
-Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
-However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark.
+Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
+Generally, you will go to court between twenty and seventy days after the claim is filed.
+But, because of state budget cuts to the court’s budget, these hearings are usually being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).

 How much does it cost to sue in Yolo County Small Claims Court?